lowndesc/industryx/README.md

 	7. [Other scenarios for using the trained brain](#other-scenarios-for-using-the-trained-brain)

 >Because we do not have access to production IoT devices, we will be using simulated devices to create the IoT telemetry for our sandbox environment.
 These are independent code functions which run within Azure Containers, emulating physical devices, which are registered with an IoT Hub.

+Before you begin, you may want to clone this entire repository to your local machine, to make some of the steps below more straightforward.

 ### Create Sandbox Resource Group ###
 #### Access Azure Cloud Shell ####
 To create your own sandbox environment, you will execute various commands in the Azure Cloud Shell.
 To access the Azure Cloud Shell, follow these steps: